alishahnovin/codecollision/README.md

 The game dynamics are handled.
 Object collision is handled. **You build the strategy.**

 # How does it work?
-code / collision is an ever-expand library of games that work on the same set of principles:
+code / collision is an ever-expanding library of games that work on the same set of principles:
 - 2 teams
 - Can be simultaneous or turn-based
 - The game mechanics are handled